-In the 17/18 tax year we saw funding for the Enterprise Investment Scheme (EIS) and Seed Enterprise Investment Scheme (SEIS) tax reliefs pass the £2.1 billion mark.
-With EIS scheme experiencing a larger increase of £28 million (Financial Times)
+In the 19/20 tax year we saw funding for the Enterprise Investment Scheme (EIS) and Seed Enterprise Investment Scheme (SEIS) tax reliefs pass the £2.075 billion mark.
+With EIS scheme experiencing a larger increase of £38 million (HMRC)

 As a founder, this is great news.
-Our investors can claim SEIS/EIS Income Tax relief at 50% and 30% respectively, of the amount invested in the tax year in which the investment is made, up to £100,000 (or £1,000,000 for EIS) of investment !
+Our investors can claim SEIS Income Tax relief at 50% of the amount invested in the tax year in which the investment is made, for up to £200,000 of investment per year (before April 2023, there was a personal investment limit of £100,000 per year)!
+For EIS investment, they can claim 30% for up to £1,000,000.

 Important to know that SEIS allowance can be claimed for this tax year AND the preceding tax year (known as carry-back).